May 16, 2020

-- Good harvest and health – In the old days, Chinese farmers would make offerings to the dragon gods as a way to ask for a good harvest.
-When drought struck, they would do the same in an attempt to encourage a downpour from the heavens.
+- Good harvest and health – In traditional times, Chinese farmers requested plentiful harvests by making offerings to dragon gods.
+When drought struck, they did the same in an attempt to encourage a downpour from the heavens.
 Some also believed that dragons could protect their lands and harvests from flood damage.
-In addition to the Chinese New Year, the dragon is a very significant creature during the Dragon Boat Festival, a holiday that is celebrated all over China in late spring or early summer.
+In addition to the Chinese New Year, the dragon is a very significant creature during the Dragon Boat Festival, a Chinese holiday that is celebrated throughout China in late spring or early summer.
 During this festival, dragon-shaped boat races are traditionally held.
-Although there are many different theories about where the festival came from, one theory suggests that in its earliest form, the festival was celebrated in an attempt to request good health as well as a bountiful harvest from the dragon gods.
+Although there are many theories about how the festival originated, one theory suggests that in its earliest form, the festival was celebrated in an attempt to request good health as well as a bountiful harvest from the dragon gods.

-- Protective tokens – For many years, the Chinese dragon has been thought to offer protection to not only homes but businesses too.
+- Protective tokens – The Chinese dragon is believed to offer protection to homes and businesses.
 They are seen as protective figures that can be printed or engraved on sentimental or valuable objects.

 What Do Chinese Dragons Symbolize?

-Dragons are powerful creatures in Chinese culture and they are associated with superpowers such as the ability to control many things such as the seasons, time, and harvests.
+Dragons are powerful creatures in Chinese mythology.
+They are associated with the ability to control the seasons, time, and harvests.
 Generally, they symbolize the following:

-- Nobleness – According to the Chinese astrology, the dragon years are believed to be more prosperous and noble than other years.
-For example, 1988, 2000, and 2012 are considered dragon years.
-Those born during the dragon years are believed to be strong-willed, decisive, and self-confident.
+- Nobleness – According to the Chinese astrology, those born in the Year of the Dragon are more prosperous and noble than others.
+For example, 1988, 2000, and 2012 are considered dragon years (see our full article on Chinese Zodiac Animals).
+Those born during dragon years are considered strong-willed, decisive, and self-confident.

-- Agricultural life – In China, dragons are believed to control the weather and the seasons.
-Though most Chinese dragons are wingless, male dragons possess the power to fly to the heavens and bring rain, while the female is thought to control earthly waters such as rivers, lakes, seas, and wells.
+- Agricultural life – In Chinese mythology, dragons are believed to control the weather and the seasons.
+Though most Chinese dragons are wingless, male dragons possess the power to fly to the heavens and bring rain, while the female controls earthly waters like rivers, lakes, seas, and wells.

-- Good fortune – Some people also believe that dragons symbolize good things and good luck.
-Thus, they engrave these mythological creatures on utensils and personal items to attract good fortune.
+- Good fortune – Some people also believe that dragons symbolize fortune and good luck.
+Thus, dragons are engraved on utensils and personal items to attract the best life has to offer.

-Chinese dragons are colorful creatures and every color signifies something in Chinese culture.
+Chinese dragons are colorful creatures and every such color holds unique symbolism.
 For example, the blue and the green dragons symbolize nature, health, and tranquility.
 Some people also associate blue and green dragons with healing, peace, and rest.
 Other notable dragon colors are:

 - Black Dragon – Most people associate the black dragon with vengeance.
 Thus, it’s often linked to catastrophes like storms and floods.